5 Amazing Places to Walk and Hike in Nashville

 Beaman Park is located in a rural area on the edge of the Highland Rim in the northwestern part of Davidson County and is part of the Metro Park System.
 Beaman Park is a 1700 acre tract that offers 3 trails that cover more than 5 miles of hiking.

 Due to its location on the edge of the Highland Rim, Beaman Park offers unique species and variations of plant life.
-The landscape in this park is more rugged with narrow hollows, streams and waterfalls.
+The landscape in this park is more rugged with narrow hollows, streams, and waterfalls.

 In addition to the hiking trails, Beaman Park also has a Nature Center and a variety of educational programming.
 At one time this area was a hotbed for moonshiners and may have been a hideout for the James Gang.
+Frank & Jesse were known to hideout in this area.

 The park features 5 miles of paved Greenway and 5+ miles of more primitive hiking trails.
 The Cumberland River Pedestrian Bridge connects the Shelby Bottoms Greenway to the Stones River Greenway.